 Our graduate students are a diverse and high-achieving group of law professionals with outstanding legal educations and notable legal experience in their home countries or on the international level.
 They practice in private law firms and corporations, teach at universities around the world, and work in government ministries and international organizations.
 Those who join our program immediately after completion of their first degrees in law are generally near the very top of their classes with significant research, extracurricular, or part-time professional experience.

-Dedicated Work Space for Research Scholars and SJDsMichigan Law Research Scholars and SJD students have a dedicated work space in Room 200 Hutchins Hall.
-The newly renovated area features private work stations for each researcher and SJD student, allowing them to work independently within a communal environment.
+Dedicated Work Space for Research Scholars and SJDsMichigan Law Research Scholars and SJD students have a dedicated work space in Hutchins Hall 200.
+It features private work stations for each researcher and SJD student, allowing them to work independently within a communal environment.

-My LL.M. year in Ann Arbor offered me the long sought opportunity to study law in a different way than we usually do in Europe: I was – at last- allowed and encouraged to ask questions, challenge professors and understand law as the outcome of societal choices.
+My LLM year in Ann Arbor offered me the long-sought opportunity to study law in a different way than we usually do in Europe: I was—at last—allowed and encouraged to ask questions, challenge professors, and understand law as the outcome of societal choices.
 The international dimension of the curriculum proved particularly enriching.
-My decision to devote my professional career to the European public service, to take responsibility for the world we live in and to always strive for excellence was certainly influenced by what I learnt at Michigan Law School.
-The friends I made during my year in Ann Arbor are still -25 years on- among my closest and dearest.
+My decision to devote my professional career to European public service, to take responsibility for the world we live in, and to always strive for excellence was certainly influenced by what I learned at Michigan Law School.
+The friends I made during my year in Ann Arbor are still—25 years on—among my closest and dearest.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 Regents of the

 University of Michigan.
 All images property of Michigan Law

 The University of Michigan Law School.

 Ann Arbor, Michigan